Where can I find the Cannabis Business Tax ordinance?

 Santa Rosa, CA 95403-2819

 Or, taxes can be paid in person at the same address.
-Hours of operation are 8:00 AM to 5:00 PM, Monday through Friday.
+Cannabis tax collection hours are from 9:00 AM to 4:00 PM, Monday through Friday.
 We suggest making an appointment to ensure there will be no need to wait in line.